 If in doubt, always consult a dietary or medical professional.

-Our lemon verbena tea is renowned for its wonderfully zesty and harmonious flavour, achieved through careful blending of different varieties.
+Our award-winning lemon verbena tea is renowned for its wonderfully zesty and harmonious flavour, achieved through careful blending of different varieties.
 It's soothing and delicate with a gentle refreshing lemony edge.
 Ideal for daydreams… and sweet dreams.
 Click here to find out more about our luxurious lemon verbena tea.

 Marina, co-founder GREK